CU-CommunityApps/ct-aws-backups/README.md

 ---

+#### Suggested Repo Use
+*Due to the way Gitsync polls the repo branch for commit changes this is the suggested way to create and run this repo.*

+- *Default Branch*: `deploy` This branch will be used to trigger the deployment.
+- *Stable Branch*: `master` or `main` This should be used for stable deployments.
+Once a deployment succeeds this branch should have the latest successful deployment.
+This branch is considered stable so it can be merged into deploy if a deployment fails.

+The [Step-by-Step Guide](step-by-step/README.md) has this process for creating the repo in this way and locks the repo down to require a Pull request being created from a branch off of `deploy` branch.
+This follows the gitflow process requiring 1 review of the Pull Request to merge and trigger the deployment.

+---

 #### Test Instance (_Commented Code_)

 *:warning: Normally commented code is not left within a configuration but this code can be useful for testing.*